 The Voodoo Lab Giggity is an analog device that works well after your pedalboard and before your amp to shape the sound into something superior.

-One of the main things that would draw you to this pedal would be its intuitive body and air controls, which allow you to fine-tune low and high frequencies and there are also master and loudness controls which enable you to decide how loud your output is and how distorted it is before it comes out.
-There’s even a sun/moon dial, so you can choose how bright your tone is or – conversely – how dark it is.
+One of the main things that would draw you to this pedal would be its intuitive body and air controls, which allow you to fine-tune low and high frequencies.
+There are also master and loudness controls that enable you to decide how loud your output is and how distorted it is before it comes out.
+There’s even a sun/moon dial, so you can choose how bright your tone is or, conversely, how dark it is.

 Features:

-- True bypass ensures a bright tone and lack of interference.
+• True bypass ensures a bright tone and a lack of interference

 Tech 21 Hot-Rod